 SHG are currently in the process of monitoring and collating longer term evaluation data and have received ongoing support and consultation from us throughout this process.

 Dawn Powell was quick to praise the initiative.
 ‘Steps’ training was so engaging, it hit the mark, Everybody enjoyed it, but everybody understood that first and foremost they were learning.
-Crucially, rather than being receivers - they said felt part of the training.’
+Crucially, rather than being receivers – they said they felt part of the training.’

 The programme delivered,’ comments Pam Bhamra.
 ‘It raised customer care and service excellence up the agenda for everybody across the organisation.
 That’s what we wanted – for people to understand the role that they play and how they can improve at a very individual level.
 Steps helped us achieve this.’